lilblupig/curls/TESTING.md

 * Page specific sections
   * Check all areas of text align appropriately, horizontally and vertically.
   * Check that behaviour is correct for mobile/tablet.
-  * Check that any links, buttons or fields show responsive behaviour on hover.
+  * Check that any links, buttons or fields show feedback behaviour on hover.
   * Check that any links navigate to correct pages.
+  * Check that any external links open in a new tab, to the correct place.
   * Check that any icons do not overflow into text on mobile/tablet.

 * Footer
   * Check that footer appears in two equal sections.
-  * Check social media icons display correctly, and show responsive behaviour on hover.
+  * Check social media icons display correctly, and show feedback behaviour on hover.
   * Check that Social links open in new tabs to correct locations.
   * Resize to tablet and check for text overflow issues.
   * Resize to mobile and check that sections wrap neatly below one another.

-* Contact Us Form
-  * Open modal, check form centers pleasingly with no overflow.
+* Embedded Video (Actions page only)
+  * Check that iframe displays correctly without squashing and is responsive to all device widths.
+  * Check that video loads paused so that the user can initiate interaction.

+* Accordion (Actions page only)
+  * Check that accordion appears with all sections closed.
-  * Check submit button responsive behaviour on hover.
+  * Check that accordion segments show feedback on hover.
-  * Attempt submission of empty form and ensure errors appear with information about the required fields.
-  * Enter incorrect format email and try to submit form, ensure that errors appear with information about required fields.
-  * Correctly complete form and check that success message appears.
-  * Resize to tablet and check formatting for overflow etc.
-  * Resize to mobile and check formatting as for tablet.
-  * Also - check behaviour on tablet.
-  * Also - check behaviour on mobile device.
+  * Check that accordion segments expand fully with no overflow or truncation issues.
+  * Check that active accordion segment shows appropriate feedback behaviour.
+  * Check that only one accordion segment can be open at any time.
+  * Check that clicking an open accordion segment button closes the segment.
+  * Check that open accordion segments do not distort items further down the page.

-* Form
+* Contact Us Form (Contact Us page only)
-  * Check text section aligns appropriately.
   * Check form contents align nicely and that there is no overflow of content.
+  * Check fields display correctly on mobile/tablet.
-  * Check placeholder taxt displays.
+  * Check placeholder text displays in fields.
+  * Check fields and submit button display feedback on hover.
+  * Check fields display feedback on focus.
   * Try to submit blank form, check error messages display with information.
   * Try to submit email in incorrect format, check error message displays with information.
+  * Try to submit form without question, check error message displays.
-  * Submit correctly completed form, receive success information.
+  * Submit correctly completed form, receive success modal.
-  * Resize to tablet and check that text folds to create two side by side sections and one section wrapped underneath.
-  * At tablet size, check that horizontal rule appears.
-  * Resize to mobile and check that text sections arrange vertically and additional horizontal rule appears.
-  * Also - check behaviour on tablet.
-  * Also - check behaviour on mobile device.
+  * Check modal information centers pleasingly with no overflow on all device widths.